 If someone rarely ever acknowledges your hard work, they may be expecting you to keep bending over backward for their approval.
 Understand that their lack of recognition is not a reflection of the value of your contributions.

+When employees are repeatedly placed in people-pleasing roles, it can lead to burnout, resentment, and blurred responsibilities.
+Over time, this dynamic discourages healthy communication and reinforces emotional labor as an expectation rather than a choice.
+Recognizing the difference allows you to respond with clarity instead of guilt.
 People who expect you to be a problem-solver will be willing to work with you and acknowledge the progress that’s made for the issue at hand.
 People who are seeking a people-pleaser care more about the drama and the emotional exploitation connected to the issue than they do about the issue itself.
 If anything, the issue is treated more as a means to capture your attention.

 If you have identified the individual as someone seeking a people-pleaser, do not feed their ego.
 If it is a task that you cannot complete, no means no, no matter what insults they use to provoke you to change your mind.
 If it is a task that you are responsible for, do not expect praise or acknowledgment from these individuals.
 Your efforts will be minimized.
 Know that there will be people who truly appreciate your contributions and the person you are These are the ones to provide your attention.